ali-sdk/ali-oss/README.md

     - 'Content-Encoding' object content encoding for download, e.g.: `Content-Encoding: gzip`
     - 'Expires' expires time (milliseconds) for download, e.g.: `Expires: 3600000`
     - **NOTE**: Some headers are [disabled in browser][disabled-browser-headers]
-    - 'x-oss-callback' The callback parameter is composed of a JSON string encoded in Base64,detail [see](https://www.alibabacloud.com/help/doc-detail/31989.htm)<br> e.g.:
+    - [x-oss-callback] The callback parameter is composed of a JSON string encoded in Base64,detail [see](https://www.alibabacloud.com/help/doc-detail/31989.htm)<br> e.g.:
         ```json
             {